SHOP THE MERCH

 They say those who can, do, and those who can’t, curate.
 Since I completely lack any morsel of energy or will to conceptualize and execute humorous content I’m glad to have a way to flex my comedic muscles and make others laugh by sharing a collection of funny content that demonstrates my wicked sense of humor.

 Throughout complex PTSD recovery, I lean on humor as a crutch to help me navigate the sobering track of living life after familial abuse.
-Experiencing some pretty fucked up shit has allowed me to fully appreciate the medicine of laughter.
-The way I see it, there is nothing more powerfully healing than learning to laugh at your pain; just for a moment the object causing you strife becomes the object of jest, offering you the priceless gift of joy and a momentary relief from the weight of suffering.
+Experiencing some pretty depraved shit has allowed me to fully appreciate the medicine of laughter.
+The way I see it, there is nothing more powerfully healing than learning to laugh at your pain; for just a moment the object causing you strife becomes the object of jest, offering you the priceless gift of joy and a momentary relief from the weight of suffering.

 To commemorate just that I’ve been working hard to release this line of Meme Merch.
 An idea I’ve been brainstorming since early 2019 has finally come to life a year and a half later.
 What better way to celebrate two years of weekly meme drops than with some sick swag created by the meme queen herself?